OPEN SPACE & RECREATION PLAN UPDATE

 Rules and Regulations

-An Open Space and Recreation Plan (Plan) is a critical tool, because Towns with up-to-date Open Space and Recreation Plans are more likely to receive State grant monies.
-Without a current OSRP, Foxborough would not qualify to apply for State grant programs.
-Although currently working on an update to the plan, the 2011-2018 plan expired on July 31st, so we would appreciate residents' help in updating the plan.
+An Open Space and Recreation Plan (Plan) is a critical tool, since Towns with up-to-date Open Space and Recreation Plans are more likely to receive State grant monies.
+Without a current OSRP, Foxborough does not qualify for State grant programs.
+Although currently working on an update to the plan, the 2011-2018 plan expired on July 31st, so the Commission would appreciate residents' help.

 Foxborough’s Vernal Pools and Wildlife